AnneH20/Blog-Application/README.md

 ## TODO:

 1. Add verification
-    - Must fill out all fields to create a new user/write a new article
+   [ ] Must fill out all fields to create a new user
+   [ ] Must fill out all fields to create a new article [ ] Must have a valid existing username to write an article (case-sensitive) [ ] When creating a new article, the title must be unique (content doesn't matter) [ ] When creating a new user, the username must be unique [ ] Username must exist to delete a user
-    - Must have a valid username to write an article (case-sensitive)
+   [ ] Username must exist to delete an article
-2. Add update feature to update an article's content/a user's information
+2. Add update features
+   [ ] Update a user
+        - Update First Name
+        - Update Last Name
+        - Update Username
+   [ ] Update an article
+        - Update Title
+        - Update Content
-3. Create tests that cover most of the code
+3. Create tests that cover most of the code (Unknown if this is needed now)
    - Postman tests
    - Unit tests
    - Integration tests